zenml-io/zenml/examples/github_actions_orchestration/README.md

 In order to run your ZenML pipelines using GitHub Actions, we need to set up a few things first:

 * First you'll need a [GitHub](https://github.com) account and a cloned repository.
-* You'll also need to create a GitHub personal access token that allows you read/write GitHub secrets and push docker images to your GitHub container registry.
+* You'll also need to create a GitHub personal access token that allows you read/write GitHub secrets and push Docker images to your GitHub container registry.
 To do so, please follow [this guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and make sure to assign your token the **repo** and **write:packages** scopes.
 * A MySQL database that ZenML will use to store metadata.
 See [here](https://github.com/schustmi/github-orchestrator-test/actions/workflows/github_pipeline.yaml) for more information on how to set one up on AWS/GCP/Azure.
 * An artifact store to save the outputs of your pipeline steps.
 See [here](https://docs.zenml.io/advanced-guide/guide-aws-gcp-azure#artifact-store) for more information on how to set one up on AWS/GCP/Azure.